 - Credit transactions, including loans and credit cards; and

 - Insurance transactions, including health insurance.

-State law also protects transgender people from:
+Washington law also protects people from:

-- Violence and threats motivated by gender expression or actual or perceived gender identity; and
+- Violence and threats motivated by gender expression or actual or perceived gender identity, and

 - Student-on-student harassment, intimidation, and bullying motivated by gender expression or actual or perceived gender identity in public schools.